thequietlife/CTI-101/assets/security architecture.md

 <img src="https://github.com/thequietlife/CTI-101/blob/db20508fc8a739229c2d76151aa3b59057db9255/images/controls%20-%20typical.png"
 alt="shows typical way controls are managed. one admin looks after server, one admin for laptops and desktops and another admin for mobiles.
 Prob nothing in place for IoT" width="300"/>

+This is a common setup for organisations, multiple administrators managing different platforms.
+One administrator looks after servers, one administrator for laptops and desktops and another admin for mobiles.
+And quite possibly nothing in place for IoT devices.
+On the plus side the admins are domain experts in those particular areas.
+But this is not the most efficient or simplest approach.

+A better approach would be to implement a single security policy across all of the assets with oe console.